thecreation/gulp-starter-kit/README.md

 ### JavaScript
 - [Babel](http://babeljs.io/) - a JavaScript compiler for es5 to es6/7.
+- [rollup](https://rollupjs.org/) - a module bundler for JavaScript.
 - [Webpack](https://webpack.github.io/) - a bundler for JavaScript.
 - [ESLint](http://eslint.org/) - the pluggable linting utility for JavaScript and JSX (with preconfigured ruleset by [Google](https://github.com/google/eslint-config-google).
 - [UglifyJS](https://github.com/mishoo/UglifyJS2) – A JavaScript parser, minifier, compressor or beautifier toolkit.